ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

       exp: history, modeling_realm: atm, special_attr: pa, start_year: 1986, end_year: 1986}

-`special_attr` is a special attribute in the filename `ACCESS-ESM` raw data, it's related to frquency of raw data.

 Similar to any other fix, the ACCESS-ESM fix allows the use of :ref:`extra facets<extra_facets>`.
 By default, the file :download:`access-mappings.yml